iftikharalinaeem/tawwer_forum/specs/ui-architecture.md

 - All user-generated dashboards cannot be locked.
 - All user-generated dashboards will go in a single section called "Dashboards".
+- All shared dashboards must have a unique name.
 - Users should be able to edit their name/shared information of their dashboards.
 - There should be a permission to allow roles to edit other users' shared dashboards.
 - When viewing other dashboards there will be a button on each widget to allow a user to add that widget to their dashboard.
 If they have several dashoards then they can choose which one to add the widget to.